 Jaquish also claims that variable resistance is the most effective way to achieve fat loss, and to my knowledge, there is not even one peer-reviewed scientific article stating the same.
 In fact, I can’t find that claim anywhere except on the X3 website.

 Untrue claims aside, most X3 Bar customers seem to be happy with their purchase.
 And ultimately, that’s what matters.
 Reviews are overwhelmingly positive; however, since the only customer reviews are on the X3 Bar website, it’s impossible to tell if they are intentionally curated.
-But after browning threads on various forums — and corroborating with our own team’s experience — I can say with confidence that people do like the X3 Bar, despite it being expensive.
+But after browsing threads on various forums — and corroborating with our own team’s experience — I can say with confidence that people do like the X3 Bar, despite it being expensive.

 Warranties